tetsufmbio/taxallnomy/README.md

 XXX conrresponds to the table name of Taxallnomy database.
 They are lin, lin_name, tree_balanced, tree_all or rank.
 Detailed description of each table is presented below;

-To load Taxallnomy database in your local MySQL, go to the path where these files are located and type the following command line:
+To load one of those tables in your local MySQL, go to the path where these files are located and type the following command line:

     > mysql -u <username> -p < taxallnomy_XXX.sql